rabbitholecomputing/ZuluSCSI-V6-util/wxWidgets/docs/doxygen/overviews/cmake.md

 * macOS: Xcode
 * Linux: Ninja or Makefiles

 CMake 3.10 or newer is recommended.
-The minimum tested version is 3.5.
+The minimum version required is 2.8.12.

 Using CMake with your applications     {#cmake_apps}
 ==================================